jmcelroy5/Biking-Across-the-US/_posts/2014-06-28-rocky-mountain-high.md

 title: "Rocky Mountain High"
 date: 2014-06-28
 image-url: "http://i.imgur.com/6Ky3CY8l.jpg"
 excerpt: "I was so nervous about this ride, my first day in the Rockies.
 The elevation profile showed several thousand feet of elevation gain over 30-40 miles.
-Texting with my friend, Jeremy, who had his own figurative mountains to climb back at home, we talked about the concept of impostor syndrome and "legitness".
-The rest of the day the song, "Too legit, too legit to quit" would be my anthem as I pedaled forever upward."
+Texting with my friend, Jeremy, who had his own figurative mountains to climb back at home, we talked about the concept of impostor syndrome and legitness.
+The rest of the day the song, 'Too legit, too legit to quit' would be my anthem as I pedaled forever upward."
 tags:
 ---